Step 6. Enable Hierarchy Restore

 If you have enabled restore of files and attachments at step 5, keep in mind that the product will not restore files and attachments of child and parent records.
 To restore them, create a dedicated file restore job.

 - Set the Restore objects hierarchy toggle to On.

 Hierarchy restore can affect hundreds or thousands of records in Salesforce, and restoring even a single record and validating results can be tedious.
 That is why if you enable the hierarchy restore functionality, you can select a maximum of 100 Salesforce records to recover in one restore session.
 To change this limit, modify the hierarchy.restore.on.max.input.records parameter value as described in section Configuring Advanced Settings.

 - To specify the child hierarchy that must be restored, do the following for each record added to the restore session:

 - In the Configure hierarchy for restore.
 Review all records. section, select a record from the Record drop-down list.

 You can click Select All at the top of the lookup relationships list to select all displayed objects.
-However, objects under the closed nodes will remain unselected.
-To select all objects, expand all nodes first, and then click Select All.
+However, child objects under the closed nodes will remain unselected.
+To select all child objects, expand all nodes first, and then click Select All.

 For the records that have not been reviewed in the Configure hierarchy for restore section, Veeam Backup for Salesforce will restore the child hierarchy to the default 1st level only.

 - To configure hierarchy settings, click Advanced Settings in the Configure hierarchy for restore.
 Review all records. section and do the following: